HWbioinf2

 (a) Create an image illustrating differences between Augustus with human

+the annotations?
 Which parameters have yielded a more accurate prediction?